 Do you break out in a cold sweat whenever your mind drifts to your student loan debt or fluctuating 401(k)?
 Find yourself averting your eyes from the ever-increasing number in the "outstanding balance" box of your credit card statements?

-The American Psychological Association’s annual Stress in America survey has identified money as the top stressor in the U.S. since 2007.
-And Millennials may be even more money panicked than other generations.
-Almost 30% say they worry about their finances every day, and 63% go into financial freakout mode at least once a week, according to the just-released 2016 Planning & Progress Study from Northwestern Mutual Life Insurance Company.
+The American Psychological Association's annual Stress in America survey has identified money as the top stressor in the U.S. since 2007.
+And millennials may be even more money panicked than other generations.
+Almost 30% say they worry about their finances every day, and 63% go into financial freakout mode at least once a week, according to a 2016 Planning & Progress Study from Northwestern Mutual.

 So how do you live in that sweet spot where your stress level is just right?
 We tapped experts who study the intersection of money and anxiety and asked for their take.
 Here's how they suggested getting a grip.